 - Try out a little car aromatherapy.
 Perhaps you enjoy influencing your mood with some relaxing scents during that stressful commute each day.
-If you’re someone who enjoys aromatherapy, car air fresheners can be a good way to de-stress before and/or after a long day.
+If you’re someone who enjoys aromatherapy, in-car air fresheners can be a good way to de-stress before and/or after a long day.

 - Refresh that new car smell.
 Just like our homes, our vehicles often need a bit of refreshing.
 Whether you bring back that new car smell or pick out your favorite scent from the available choices, introducing a car air freshener to your vehicle helps it stay fresh.

 - Improve the smell in your vehicle before you sell/trade it in.
 Cars that smell like smoke are much harder to sell, simply because dealerships have to spend extra time, money, and effort to get them up to par.
 If you can remove the smoke smell from your vehicle, you stand a better chance of getting more for it.